What’s new?

 New in December 2024

 A brand new Menu button has been added called Gallery.
 This button can be found directly adjacent to the Home page button at the top of each page.
 It provides a dedicated page containing a small selection of the many images used across the site.
 Clicking on any image will take you directly to the page containing the related information.
 The intention is to provide the visitor with a new, dynamic and unexpected way to engage with the site, to discover information they may otherwise have missed.
-More images will be added and others removed or rearranged over time to keep the experience fresh.
+More images will be added, and others will be removed or rearranged over time to keep the experience fresh.

 A second brand new Menu button has been added called Blog.
 This button is directly adjacent to the Home page and Gallery menu buttons at the top of each page.
 It provides summaries of all / recent Wreningham Heritage Group meetings (starting in February 2024) and additions will be made following each future meeting.
 The new page also gives guidance on how to get the best from this website.